Juliiis/plural/README.md

 ---

+- when I say : zero apples -> is a plural -> return true
+- when I say: an apple and a half -> is a plural --> return true
-- when i say : one apple -> is not a plural -> return false
+- when I say : one apple -> is not a plural -> return false
-- when i say: two apples -> is a plural -> return true
+- when I say: two apples -> is a plural -> return true

 - Example:
  ```
+ Input --> type: integer --> 0
+ Output --> type: boolean --> true

+ Input --> type: integer --> .5
+ Output --> type: boolean --> true

  Input --> type: integer --> 1
  Output --> type: boolean --> false